-An optical Diffuser/Homogenizer (DF/HM) diffractive optical element (DOE) transforms a single or multi mode input beam into a well-defined output beam, characterized with a desired shape, and homogenized flat-top intensity (or other intensity profile, see below).
+An optical Diffuser/Homogenizer (DF/HM) transforms a single or multi-mode input beam into a well-defined output beam, characterized with a desired shape, and homogenized flat-top intensity (or other intensity profile, see below).

-Holo/Or’s optical diffuser DOE is mainly used for high power laser applications, when uniform exposure is needed, with accurately defined sharp shaped edges, while enabling high efficiency.
+Holo/Or’s optical diffuser, either diffractive or broadband, is mainly used for high power laser applications, when uniform exposure is needed, with accurately defined sharp shaped edges, while enabling high efficiency.

 The most common diffuser shapes are: round, square, rectangular, elliptical and hexagonal, however, almost any shape of image can be designed.
 It is also possible, to tailor the intensity distribution of the image, so that different areas receive more/less energy, as in the picture at the right.

 - Works with single or multi-mode input beams